skitonix/html-game/README.md

+# netrunner
-# html game by skitonix :D
+ by skitonix :D
-a game i made i gess

-wellcome to uhh i have not came up with a name for this game yet as it is still in its beta version but you can play it

-features

-geting a job
-working
-stealing cargo
-selling cargo
-hacking
-and uhh thatss it but uhh hey its fun try it out for yourself
+wellcome to netrunner

+the games theme is a cyberpunk si-fi world

+the games story is your a netrunner/hacker and you got hacked your biochip has a virus that you cant remove your goal in this game is to save yourself

+so far the game will only be a sanbox game but there will be more